Fibroid Embolisation in South Africa

-Although fibroid embolization in Southern Africa is relatively new, the origin of uterine artery embolization was first performed back in 1979.
+Although fibroid embolization in Southern Africa is relatively new, the origin of uterine artery embolization as fibroid treatment was first performed back in 1979.
 Today it is a state of the art procedure that can control severe hemorrhage after childbirth.

 Women of African descent are much more likely to suffer from uterine fibroids and on average tend to develop this potentially debilitating medical condition, a major women’s health issue in southern Africa, at an earlier age than women of other population groups.